princeton-nlp/CEPE/README.md

 ## Data

 To obtain the training and evaluation data, please refer to the `./data` directory.
-If you simply want all the data for evaluation, you can download them from Google Drive
+If you simply want all the data for evaluation, you can download them from Google Drive.
 |              Name | Link |
 |:--------------------------|------------|
 | RedPajama test, ArXiv + Book filtered by 32K tokens  | [link](https://drive.google.com/drive/folders/1VyV0i76JGefiihxBE4FZzneQRR8dFIj8?usp=sharing) |